Python (ixmp package)

 Set the current version as the default.

-set_meta(name_or_dict: str | Dict[str, Any], value=None) None[source]
+set_meta(name_or_dict: str | dict[str, Any], value=None) None[source]

 Set Metadata for this object.